RBrooksDK/SMP1_25/README.md

 * Course responsible: Associate Professor [Richard Brooks](https://rbrooksdk.github.io), <rib@via.dk>
 * 5 ECTS (European Credit Transfer System), corresponding to 130 hours of work
-* 10 sessions, each with a duration of 4 lessons, starting in week 6
+* 11 sessions, each with a duration of 4 lessons, starting in week 6
 * Bachelor level course - the course is academically challenging working on problems independently.
 * Grade: 7-step scale
-* Type of assessment: 4 hours written exam (see exam description in the menu to the left)
+* Type of assessment: 4-hour written exam (see exam description in the menu to the left)
-* Recommended prerequisites: In the session plan below, a dedicated entry is made for prerequisites.
+* Recommended prerequisites: In "Sessions" in the left menu, a dedicated entry is made for prerequisites.

 ## :fontawesome-solid-vector-square:{ .fa-vector-square} Lectures and course organization

-The course is scheduled to start in week 6 and will be held on Tuesdays from 12:45 to 16:05.
+The course is scheduled to start in week 6 and will be held on **Tuesdays** from **12:45 to 16:05** in room **C04.16**.
 In general, each session is made up of four activities:

 1. At the beginning of each session, there will be a short recap of the previous session.
 2. We then go through the exercises from the previous session.